ellipticaldoor/just_10_seconds/README.md

 The purpose of this game is to guess what is happening on the screen without knowing how to play.
 If you are stucked you can always check the instructions below!

-This game was made for the [Ludum Dare 27](http://ludumdare.com/compo/ludum-dare-27/?action=preview&uid=24027).
+This game was made for the [Ludum Dare 27](http://ludumdare.com/compo/ludum-dare-27/?action=preview&uid=24027) [10 Seconds theme](http://ludumdare.com/compo/ld27-theme-voting-round-5-of-5/).

 # Instructions